Why Marketing Offers are Effective for Dental Patients

 According to the American Dental Association, there were 193,330 dentists practicing in the United States in 2011.
-That means when someone is due for their twice yearly checkup, they have a lot of choice about which dentist they want to take their business to.
+That means when someone is due for their twice-yearly checkup, they have a lot of choices about which dentist they want to take their business to.

 This highlights the importance of dental marketing generally, and special offers specifically.
 If your practice is not reaching out to new patients and giving them a real incentive to make an appointment, those patients will go elsewhere.
 Use this guide to begin making effective marketing offers to new and returning dental patients.